-- a.
-When he legally hits a fair ball. - Effect Sec.
-1a: The ball is in play and the batter becomes a batter-runner with liability to be put out. - b.
-When four balls have been called by the plate umpire.

 Effect - Sec.
+11.1.1: The ball is in play and the batter becomes a batter-runner with liability to be put out.

+11.1.2 When four balls have been called by the plate umpire.

-1c: The batter is awarded one base without liability to be put out, provided he advances to and touches first base.
+Effect - Sec.
+11.1.3: The batter is awarded one base without liability to be put out, provided he advances to and touches first base.
 If the umpire mistakenly allows two walks at one time and the first batter fails to touch first base, no appeal will be honored on the first batter.